juniorsundarCasual/TGT/vault/volume-1.chapter-072.md

 Kano shrugged his shoulders and answered, "He used to.
 N-N-Not anymore.
 He apologised.
 And T-T-Teacher Larks always says that I need to t-t-treat people the way I want to b-b-be treated back!"

 'Not Kano too!'
 Grace lamented upon hearing Kano's final sentence.
-She was already struggling with hearing that man's name and praises from Markus, now she had to hear it from Kano's mouth as wll?
+She was already struggling with hearing that man's name and praises from Markus, now she had to hear it from Kano's mouth as well?

 While Grace was grovelling internally, Kano decided to leave.
 By the time Grace came back to herself, he was nowhere to be seen.